 \section{Conclusion}

-We addressed a challenging task: unsupervised long-term person \reid{} with clothes change.
-Specifically, we proposed a semantic mask-driven contrastive learning approach, termed MaskCL, which takes the silhouette masks as the semantic prompts in contrastive learning and finds hierarchically semantic neighbor to driven the training.
-By leveraging the semantic prompt and hierarchically semantic neighbor, MaskCL is able to effectively exploit the invariance within and between RGB images and silhouette masks to learn more effective cross-clothes features.
-We conducted extensive experiments on five widely-used re-id datasets with clothes change to evaluate the performance.
+We have addressed a challenging task: unsupervised long-term person \reid{} with clothes change.
+Specifically, we proposed a silhouette-driven contrastive learning approach, termed SiCL, which takes the silhouette masks into contrastive learning and constructs a hierarchically neighborhood structure to facilitate the training.
+By leveraging the silhouette feature and the hierarchical neighborhood relationship, SiCL is able to effectively exploit the invariance within and between RGB images and silhouette masks to learn more effective cross-clothes features.
+We conducted extensive experiments on six widely-used re-id datasets with clothes change.
 Experimental results demonstrated the superiority of our proposed approach.
-To the best of our knowledge, this is the first time, unsupervised long-term person \reid{} problem has been addressed.
-Our systematic evaluations can serve as a benchmarking ecosystem for the long-term person re-id community.
+To the best of our knowledge, this is the first time that the unsupervised long-term person \reid{} problem has been tackled.
+In addition, our systematic evaluations can serve as a benchmark for the {unsupervised} long-term person re-id community. {

 }